-We have designed the programme to be as flexible as possible, while retaining the benefits of a mentored programme provided by a single group of schools.
-You will need to progress through a series of courses including your PPL, building your flight hours up, your theory training, CPL, Multi-Engine Piston class rating, Instrument Rating and Upset Prevention and Recovery Training (UPRT).
+We have designed the programme to be as flexible as possible while retaining the benefits of a mentored route provided by a single group of schools.
+You will need to progress through a series of courses including your PPL, building your flight hours up, your theory training, CPL, Multi-Engine Piston Class Rating, Instrument Rating and Upset Prevention and Recovery Training (UPRT).
 You will make the choices about which of our members to train with, when to train and what pace to train at.
-You will be able to do your training full-time, or parts of it can be completed while you are still working.
+You will be able to do your training full-time, or significant parts of it can be completed while you are still working.

 - The quality is assured

 - Our members follow industry best practice

 - You will be mentored and supported as you progress through your training